 -Write an original review of a mid-list book you love and send it to doingitwrite@gmail.com-- I'll post it!

 -Write to your favorite mid-list authors.
 Let them know you love their stuff (authors love this-- I know both from responses I've gotten to fan emails, and from being a writer myself).
-Also, see if they're doing anyt
+Also, see if they're doing anything to promote their books, and jump on board!

--Follow blogs and social networking sites (Twitter, Facebook, etc) that review/promote books, particularly mid-list authors-- you may discover a new author whose work you can't live without!(note: my twitter = http://twitter.com/
+-Follow blogs and social networking sites (Twitter, Facebook, etc) that review/promote books, particularly mid-list authors-- you may discover a new author whose work you can't live without!(note: my twitter = http://twitter.com/doingitwrite)

 -Really browse around in bookstores, both chain and independent.
 You never know what you might find.